MS Amadea

 MS Amadea is a cruise ship owned by Amadea Shipping Company and operated under charter by the Germany-based Phoenix Reisen.
 She was originally built in 1991 by the Mitsubishi Heavy Industries shipyard in Nagasaki, Japan as MS Asuka for Nippon Yusen Kaisha.
 In 2006 she was replaced by the Asuka II and sold to her current owners and entered service with Phoenix Reisen.
-The ship is known as the setting for the German TV series Das Traumschiff which is also filmed onboard.
+The ship is known as the setting for the German TV series Das Traumschiff which is also filmed on board.

 Cabins

 The Amadea contains 2 royal suites, 40 suites, and 254 cabins.
 106 cabins have a private balcony.